PeirongShi/CanterburyCommuto/README.md

 To use CanterburyCommuto, it is necessary to have your API key from Google.
 How to find this key?

 1. Go to Google Cloud Console.
 2. Create a billing account.
-If the usage of API is below certain threshold, no payment will be needed.
+If the usage of API is below a certain threshold, no payment will be needed.
 3. Click on the button next to the Google Cloud logo to make a new project.
 4. From Quick access, find APIs&Services.
 Click on it.
 5. Go to the API Library.